biocore/empress/README.md

 ![empress_unrooted_feature_coloring](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empress_unrooted_feature_coloring.png)

 The plot is now updated so each branch is now colored by its phylum-level classification.
-We can see that the extra long branches are now mostly the same magenta color.
-Check out the legend on the left side of the screen -- it turns out that the magenta color corresponds to an *Unspecified* phylum.
+We can see that many of the extra long branches are now mostly the same magenta color.
+Check out the legend on the left side of the screen -- it turns out that the magenta color corresponds to a phylum-level classification of `k__Bacteria; Unspecified`, indicating that these ASVs were only classified as Bacteria.
 You may also have noticed that these outlier branches appear mainly in 2 distinct clusters.
 While we don’t have any more information about the classification of these features, perhaps we can gain some more insight regarding their classification by looking at their closest common ancestors that do have taxonomic information.

 #### Exploring a feature’s closest common ancestors